brycewray/hugo-site/content/posts/2022/08/using-dart-sass-hugo-gitlab-edition/index.md

 ---
 title: "Using Dart Sass with Hugo: the GitLab edition"
-description: "For those who prefer GitLab to GitHub where CI/CD is concerned, here’s a GitLab-friendly way to install Hugo and Embedded Dart Sass."
+description: "For those who prefer GitLab to GitHub where CI/CD is concerned, here’s a GitLab-friendly way to install Hugo and Dart Sass."
 author: Bryce Wray
 date: 2022-08-05T20:49:00-05:00
 #initTextEditor: iA Writer
 ---

+**Important note, 2023-05-22**: I am revising this to reflect a [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2).
+{.box}

 [Some months back](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/), I explained how to use a [GitHub Action](https://github.com/features/actions) to deploy a [Hugo](https://gohugo.io) site complete with [Dart Sass](https://sass-lang.com/dart-sass).
 The thing is, some people *really* dislike GitHub, so this post mirrors the purpose of that earlier one **except** that the procedure described herein uses [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), instead.